-This year LCS launched an ‘English Campaign’ at LIST to make students aware of the need and importance of immersing in English.
+Last year LSL launched an ‘English Campaign’ at LIST to make students aware of the need and importance of immersing in English.
 This campaign was important as many students are in the process of making applications for tertiary studies.
-LCS was also seen at the FERC (Funding of the Education of Rural Children) Annual Gala on the 17th of February at the Sofitel Hotel.
+LSL was also seen at the FERC (Funding of the Education of Rural Children) Annual Gala at the Sofitel Hotel.
 They were selling raffle tickets on behalf of the organisation and sold many tickets to the patrons of this event.

-The work of the Lanna Community Service this year has been exceptional.
-Ms Joy and her students deserve to be congratulated for being wonderful ambassadors for the school by reaching out into the community around us.
+The work of LSL has been exceptional in recent years.
+The students deserve to be congratulated for being wonderful ambassadors for the school by reaching out into the community around us.
 Thank you all.

 Year 9 donate to the Support the Children Foundation